Zonoscope: Background and recording

 The band had the idea of using a vocal ensemble while listening to David Bowie's Young Americans (1975) and Primal Scream's Screamadelica (1991).
 Hoey stated, "[W]hen we started talking to Ben Allen about mixing the record we mentioned that to him and he knew a vocal ensemble in Atlanta that he'd be able to get for us [...]
 They were amazingly talented singers and they just helped heighten the epic moments on the record which is something we really wanted to try.
 They also seemed to complement Dan [Whitford]'s voice really well.
 We didn't necessarily want them to be the focus, just to work in harmony with what Dan was doing and it was amazing to see it work out so well."
 Regarding the album's influences, Whitford stated, "I was obsessed with Fleetwood Mac's Tusk while working on this record—a lot of the Lindsey Buckingham tracks have a proto-80s African feel.
 Also Talking Heads, Slave to the Rhythm by Grace Jones, and Malcolm McLaren's Duck Rock album.
 And a lot of acid house era, post-rave indie music like Happy Mondays and Primal Scream."

 The album's artwork uses an image by the late Japanese photomontage artist Tsunehisa Kimura titled Toshi Wa Sawayakana Asa Wo Mukaeru (meaning The City Welcomes a Fresh Morning), which depicts New York City being engulfed in a waterfall.
 "We saw this representing what the album is about, a tussle between synthetic and organic instruments.
 It isn't a destruction of the old world, more a creation of the new—it looks archaic, but at the same time it's timeless, referencing music from the past", Hoey said of the artwork.

 Singles

 "Take Me Over" was released as the lead single from Zonoscope on 26 November 2010.
 Described by Hoey as "certainly one of the more pop moments from the album", the song reached number 10 on the ARIA Hitseekers chart.
-A music video for the single was filmed by Kris Moyes in Sydney in November 2010, featuring jungle scenes, an Indiana Jones-style wardobe and nude models, but it was never released due to production delays.
+A music video for the single was filmed by Kris Moyes in Sydney in November 2010, featuring jungle scenes, an Indiana Jones-style wardrobe and nude models, but it was never released due to production delays.
 "Need You Now" was released as the album's second single on 25 February 2011, and its accompanying video was directed by Keith Schofield.
 "Blink and You'll Miss a Revolution" followed as the third single on 7 August 2011.
 The album's fourth and final single, "Sun God", was released in the United States on 24 January 2012 and in the United Kingdom on 12 February, featuring two remixes by Andrew Weatherall.